manandarajah/Portfolio/README.md

 # Mugiesshan Anandarajah's Portfolio
 #### Welcome to my GitHub page!
-Here is where you'll find proof of my passion for software development!
+Here is where you'll see my passion for software development!

 #### Projects: